-Types of Network Monitoring Protocols
+Network Monitoring Protocols

 Corporate networks as a system are made up of numerous components, and it is not uncommon that some components due to the intricacies of their functionality, which might not be immediately observed, are subjected to neglect.
 Prolonged neglect of such components can, in some cases, lead to disastrous network performance problems.
-Network monitoring protocols are network management solutions which exist because we, as humans, cannot observe every activity that is ongoing within a network in real-time.
+Network monitoring protocols are network management solutions that exist because we, as humans, cannot observe every activity that is ongoing within a network in real-time.

-A thousand and one reasons can be given for why network should be monitored, but what seems to be the most vital reason is the understanding that without a network, IT infrastructure will degrade and businesses that are rooted in IT – even slightly – might cease operations.
+A thousand and one reasons can be given for why the network should be monitored, but what seems to be the most vital reason is the understanding that without a network, IT infrastructure will degrade and businesses that are rooted in IT – even slightly – might cease operations.
 For ease of network monitoring and management, the collection of network statistics is ever so important; network monitoring protocols help ensure that all necessary statistics are collected – giving an insight into a variety of network activities.

 Network monitoring protocols are protocols designed to facilitate the tracking and provision of reports on data and traffic flowing to and from network links – between a host and client device.
 Collected data is processed and graphically displayed via GUI, so that network operators can use the information provided in managing the network’s activity.